Skip to main content

 T&L 350.
 Development and Education of the Adolescent.
 3 Credits.

 A comprehensive examination of the characteristics and behavior of the adolescent student with implications for curriculum and instruction in the junior/middle and high schools.
 Topics covered will be transition from childhood to adolescence, including cognitive development, self-concept, physiological changes, social needs and values, and values and attitudes of adolescents.
 This course will provide an understanding of the wide range of differences in developmental patterns of children and the influences of economic, sociological and psychological factors in development.
-A field experience is part of the course.
-Prerequisites: Admission to Teacher Education Program and T&L 250.
-F,S.
+An additional 10 hour field experience is required for the course.
+Prerequisite: Admission to Teacher Education Program and T&L 250.
+F.

 T&L 432.
 Learning Environments.
 3 Credits.

 The purpose of this class is to study psychological, social, and cultural factors that influence classroom behavior and to examine elements that contribute to a positive learning environment.
-A field experience is include in the course.
+An additional 15 hour field experience is required for the course over a three-week period.
 Prerequisite: Admission to the Teacher Education program.
-F,S,SS.
+F,S.

 Explore More Options